PabloNovaes/opablodev-git/README.md

 # @Git CLI

-A simple interactive Git CLI to manage branches and initialize repositories.
+A simple Git CLI extension to manage branches and initialize repositories interactively.

 ## Features